Aronszajn trees and maximality: Introduction

 When we want to get the consistency of the existence of a maximal wide $\kappa$-Aronszajn tree, we face the challenges of preserving $\kappa$, and of showing that the intended universal tree does not obtain a cofinal branch by the iteration.
-We deal with the former challenge by maintaining that the forcing is strongly proper with respect to sufficiently many structures of cardinality $\omega_1$.
+We deal with the former challenge by maintaining that the forcing is strongly proper with respect to sufficiently many structures of cardinality $<\kappa$.
 Proper forcing methods involving specializing Aronszajn trees has been used in \cite{BG23}.
 The transition to wide trees and tree embeddings requires the development of a new type of argument for maintaining strong properness, which is developed in Section 5 of this paper.
 In addition, having no cofinal branch is a typical example of a second order property of an object that is supposed to be preserved under the iteration.

-The concept that turned out to be useful for this is the following strengthening of the notion of strongly generic conditions. \begin{definition} A forcing notion $\po$ is said to be \textbf{pairwise strongly proper} with respect to the structure $M$ if there is an $M$ residue function $p\mapsto [p]_M$ such that if $[p]_M=[q]_M$ and $w \in M\cap \po,w\leq [p]_M$, then there are $p'\leq p,w$ and $q'\leq q,w$ such that $[p']_M=[q']_M$. \end{definition}

-In Section \ref{Section:NoNewBranches} we further develop this notion, prove it is satisfied by our iteration, and use it to prove that our universal tree remains Aronszajn in the final generic extension.

-To secure these properties we introduce a forcing with certain special features: \begin{itemize} \item The original object we intend to be universal is highly generic.
-Specifically, a key requirement of each individual poset is that it whenever it maps a node $s$ at level $\alpha < \kappa$ of a given tree $S$ to a node $t$ in the intended universal tree then the (collapse induced) local branch $b_t$ below $t$ is mutually generic from the generic information the local branch $b_s$ below $s$.
+To secure the preservation of $\kappa$ and to make sure that no cofinal branches are introduced to the maximal tree, we introduce a forcing with certain special features: \begin{itemize} \item The original object we intend to become the maximal tree is highly generic.
+Specifically, a key requirement of each individual poset is that whenever it maps a node $s$ at level $\alpha < \kappa$ of a given tree $S$ to a node $t$ in the intended universal tree then the local branch $b_t$ below $t$ is mutually generic from the generic information of the local branch $b_s$ below $s$.

 \item We make use of substructures $M$ as ``side-conditions'' to guide the generically constructed embeddings.
 It is crucial that the chosen structures reflect second order assertions about the objects involved in the forcing.
 The existence of such structures requires the involvement of large cardinals. \end{itemize}